AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * **Camera Raw support**: A new [!DNL Camera Raw] package is available that supports [!DNL Adobe Camera Raw] v10.4.
 See [process images using [!DNL Camera Raw]](/help/assets/camera-raw.md).

+* The built-in repository (Apache Jackrabbit Oak) is updated to 1.22.8.

 * **Accessibility enhancements**:

   * [!DNL Dynamic Media] provides many accessibility enhancements for Viewers.
 See [[!DNL Dynamic Media] updates](#dynamic-media-65100).